piyush123/movies/README.md

 1.Customize the navigation bar. (optional) Styled Navigation Controller for iOS7, color

+I had some problem with caching, will debug and finish optional stuff tomorrow.

 GIF walkthrough of all required and optional stories (using LiceCap)